Principles and Guidelines for Internal Investigations in Germany

 Statutory law provides for very limited cases in which a member of the works council can, upon the request of the employee, participate in an employee interview; that is, if the interview concerns the calculation and elements of the employee’s remuneration, performance appraisal or career development, or if the employee consults his or her personnel file.
 These conditions are usually not fulfilled in interviews as part of an investigation.
 Further rights of works council members to participate in interviews can be provided in works agreements.
 In practice, interviewees are frequently granted the right to be accompanied by a member of the works council to enhance their willingness to provide information.

 Employees are obliged to participate in interviews conducted by their employer or lawyers representing their employer.
 They are obliged to provide full and true information on their employment duties (tasks and responsibilities, including supervision duties if these are part of their function), their conduct in the business, and impressions they gained in performing their duties, even if this means incriminating themselves or other employees.
 Under current employment law, a right to remain silent with regard to one’s employer does not exist.
-This might change in the future if the envisaged legislation is introduced on criminal liability of companies that might give employees a right to remain silent to avoid incriminating themselves.
+This might change in the future if the envisaged legislation on criminal liability of companies is introduced, which might give employees a right to remain silent to avoid incriminating themselves.
 In practice, employee interviews are sometimes organised according to criminal procedure standards to avoid having different standards with regard to obligations to testify (eg, if the employer cooperates closely with the prosecution authorities and provides them with interview minutes).

 The right not to incriminate oneself